 Venice, Italy absolutely, positively has amazing food.
 The best part?
 The Venetian food Venice is famous for is relatively cheap.
 Some of the best Cicchetti in Venice cost around 2€ a piece!
 We’re talking Tuna Polpette, Sarde in Saor, and my personal favorite Mozzarella in Carrozza.
 We’re serving up our favorite Venice food recommendations in a map, video, and personal photos.

-We travel frequently consequently frugally.
+We travel frequently and consequently frugally.
 Hence to eat well on a budget in Venice, we skip fine dining in favor of smaller, more intimate Bacaro for Cicchetti.
 More importantly, Cicchetti are among the most delicious and traditional food in Venice.
-Consequently our list of Venice food recommendations includes Bacaro, Osteria, Enoteca, and Cicchetteria in addition to a few authentic Venetian restaurants.
+Consequently, our list of Venice food recommendations includes Bacaro, Osteria, Enoteca, and Cicchetteria in addition to a few authentic Venetian restaurants.
 Without further ado, here are our favorite Cicchetti, Bacaro, and restaurants in Venice.

 Venice Food Recommendations 20 Restaurants & Cicchetti Bacari

 Wondering what Cicchetti are or a Bacaro in Venice is?
 Cicchetti are small bites of Venetian food at an affordable price.
 Venetians typically enjoy Cicchetti between meals or as an aperitif with friends.
 The best place to find Cicchetti in Venice is a Bacaro.

 A Bacaro is a wine bar where Venetians go to chat, eat Cicchetti, and sip an ombra (a small glass of wine).
 Cicchetti can also be found in Osteria, Enoteca, and of course Cicchetteria.